hyspxt/cs-md-notes/README.md

 tiredness + difficoult argument = + memes

 Hope you won't get distracted, my only intention is to ease your reading 🫢!
-Additionally, notes will be taken in both italian and english, with no particular reason behind, if not the courses topics themselves. test
+Additionally, notes will be taken in both italian and english, with no particular reason behind, if not the courses topics themselves.

 Last thing, [here](https://github.com/hyspxt/cs-md-notes) you can find the repository for offline reading.
 Alternatively, I hosted my [notes here](https://hyspxt.github.io/md-notes/) with [Quartz](https://quartz.jzhao.xyz/).
 If you're reading this, you've probably you already know that, blep.